 URL – Stands for universal resource locator, another name for a website as displayed by the user-readable text in a web browser’s address bar.

-Web – also known as the World Wide Web, an ecosystem of internet hosts that we access through web browsers to find multimedia and content in all of its various formats.
+Web – also known as the World Wide Web, is an ecosystem of internet hosts that we access through web browsers to find multimedia and content in all of its various formats.

 Questions about the best technology solutions for your business?